If your child has extra needs, it is likely that there will be equipment to help make life easier.

 - prevent contractures;

-- seating systems to enable a child to maintain good posture to prevent contractures, promote function and enable them to join in with their family at meal times and with leisure activities;
+- and allow them to join in with their family at meal times and with leisure activities;

-- sleep systems to encourage a child to maintain a good posture whilst in bed;
+- sleep systems to help a child to keep a good posture when in bed;

-- eating and drinking equipment to promote independence.
+- bath, shower and toilet equipment to allow:

-There is a vast range of equipment available, of which some can be expensive, so it is probable that you will need specialist assessments and advice to ensure that you get the equipment that is right for your needs.
+There is a vast range of products on the market and they can be very costly.
+It is likely that you will need specialist assessments and advice.
+This will help to make sure that you get the right thing to meet your needs.

-To arrange for an occupational therapist to carry out an assessment at your home, or for more information, contact: Disabled Children's team.
+To book an OT's assessment at your home, or for more on this, please contact: Disabled Children's team.

-Some charities and voluntary organisations can help meet the cost of additional equipment.
-Contact a Family provides an excellent guide on equipment, aids and adaptations, visit: Contact a Family - Aids, equipment and adaptions .
+Some charities and voluntary organisations can help meet the cost of extra equipment.